Theology Issues Links

 The term imminent does not mean immediate nor does it imply a frustrating delay, but denotes that time is not the controlling factor, and the delay should be inconsequential.

-The idea that Jesus' death on the cross and his resurrection set up another 2000+ years of human misery and woe is sick, sick, sick.
+The idea that Jesus' death on the cross and his resurrection set up another two millennia of human misery and woe is sick, sick, sick.
 Almost everything that Jesus talked about was imminent and what he said had a sense of immediacy.
 Only after when he saw that his message was not being understood in its fullness, its full goodness, did Jesus prophesy about an event that took place approximately 35 years later, that being the end of the political age culminating in the destruction of Jerusalem.

 He is clearly saying in several places that he brought the Kingship of the heavens with his resurrection.
 All of his statements about coming again were made prior to his death and had an imminent, literal application which was fulfilled for the disciples at that time by his resurrection and return to them for the forty days.
 He was never making any sweepingly prolonged prophecies.
 He literally came to save the World then and there, if his followers would listen and co-operate in the salvation of themselves and the Cosmos (system).
 There is nothing very good about news that it was going to take another 2000 years to accomplish.